Warning: Illegal string offset 'filter' in /var/www/wp-includes/taxonomy.php on line 1725

 Create an ecosystem!

 The more various types of plants that you grow in your garden the more versatile the ecosystem you are creating will become.
 This variety is what protects your plants from single outbreaks.
 Companion planting is key to ward off many pests.
-No Spray offers a comprehensive companiAA DSCF5129on planting list HERE.
+No Spray offers a comprehensive companion planting list HERE.
 Learn what likes to planted next to what.
 Learn what plants ward off specific pests.

 The more variety of plants you have the more healthy of an ecosystem you will create.
 Promote areas in your garden for birds and bees.
 Allow moths to enjoy the flowers and pollinate the seeds.
 Don’t kill the spiders in the garden, they eat more “pest” than you could ever imagine.
 Encourage lizards to run free.
 Make sure you have plants that encourage lady bugs (they can consume hundreds of aphids a day!).
-Place praying mantis in your garDSCF6560den when you find them, they eat little pests, insects, caterpillars, as well as keep spiders in check.
+Place praying mantis in your garden when you find them, they eat little pests, insects, caterpillars, as well as keep spiders in check.

 Birds love caterpillars!
 They eat them like a child would eat candy from an open bowl on the table.
 Sweet, juicy and full of nutrients (they have been feeding off your garden).
 Offer a bird bath or berries to promote birds.